 What is User-Generated Content?

-User-generated content is digital content created by content creators for brands.
+• User-generated content is unpaid, authentic content made by consumers for brands.

 Benefits of User-Generated Content